mstksg/inCode/copy/entries/nixify-blog.md

 [nix]: https://nixos.org/

 In this post I'll also be explaining a bit of *nix*, so hopefully it's accessible if you are curious like I was too!
+However, it's *not* a tutorial
+--- instead, it's a high-level overview of the concepts that I put together to achieve the goal.

 How Did We Get Here
 -------------------